Survey Statistics: Who Is Most Likely to Get Approved for Social Security Disability Benefits?

 Our survey revealed a gender gap in the approval rates for men and women.
 Nearly five in ten (44%) male readers saw their applications approved, while less than four in ten (38%) female readers had successful outcomes.

-The types of medical problems that men and women experience may explain at least some of this difference.
-Compared to men, a higher percentage of women had mental conditions or musculoskeletal impairments, such as knee and joint problems (67% for women and 60% for men).
-In general it's harder to get approved for these types of problems.
-Also, men were more likely than women to suffer from respiratory problems, injuries, and cardiovascular disease—all of which have higher-than-average approval rates.
+This may be related to the fact that a higher percentage of women have the kinds of medical claims that are more difficult to get approved.
+For example, compared to men, a higher percentage of women had mental conditions or musculoskeletal impairments, such as knee and joint problems (67% for women and 60% for men).
+In general, it's harder to get approved for these types of problems.

 The Take-Away on Disability